WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Target: A target type, specifying which player's role to change
 - Role: A target type or constant role, specifying the player's new role

+---
+#### Copying

+Format:
+- `Copy <Target>` (Copies all abilities of target role or player to yourself)
+- `Duplicate <Target>'s abilities` (Copies all abilities of target role or player to themself)
+- `Copy <Target> to <Target2>` (Copies all abilities of a target role or player to another player)

+- Target: A target type, specifying a role or player to copy from
+- Target2: Another target type, specifying who should get the copied ability